berzerk0/BEWGor/README.md

  * Nicknames/Usernames
  * Birthday (day and month)
  * Birth Year
- * From this information, it can generate initials, Greek and Chinese Zodiac Signs and Birthstone (Western and Hindu Style)
+ * From this information, it can generate initials, Greek/Chinese Zodiac Sign and  Birthstone (Western and Hindu Style)

 ##### Main Subject: